-Heavy dressings of stable manure carried off to sea. should never be made to a lawn.
+Heavy dressings of stable manure should never be made to a lawn.
 Not only does it present a very unsightly appearance when thus treated, but the dressing lying in lumps, as it usually does, is liable to kill out the grass in places, and greately injure the appearance of the lawn.
 When any dressing is needed, it is much better to apply in the spring, a light dressing of bone phosphate or guano.